 Invoice: You sold something to a customer & that customer now owes you money

-- Payment: Your customer just paid you the money they owe
+Payment: Your customer just paid you the money they owe

-- Sales Receipt: You just sold something to a customer & they paid at the same time (We like to say that a Sales Receipt is what happens when an Invoice and a Payment have a baby.)
+Sales Receipt: You just sold something to a customer & they paid at the same time (We like to say that a Sales Receipt is what happens when an Invoice and a Payment have a baby.)

 Credit Memo: You are crediting a customer's account because of an error

 When an invoice is created, a company is "booking revenue" for selling a particular product or service, and the customer now owes the company that amount of money.

-- Invoices will always be tied to a customer/member record and have an item (product or service), an amount, and a balance due on the invoice.
+Invoices will always be tied to a customer/member record and have an item (product or service), an amount, and a balance due on the invoice.

 Payments are separate transactions from invoices since the action of receiving a payment is happening at a different time from the action of issuing an invoice.

 After a partial payment is made, the invoice will be adjusted to reflect the remaining balance left on the invoice.

 Just like an invoice, a sales receipt books revenue for a company based on the sale of certain products or services being sold at particular price points.

 Although sales receipts are often associated with credit card purchases, they can reflect cash and check purchases as well.

 From time to time, an organization will be forced to "write off" revenue.
-The reasons for write-offs can include accounts receivable becoming uncollectible, dues invoices that members decide not to pay, and cancelled event registrations.
+The reasons for write-offs can include accounts receivable becoming uncollectible, dues invoices that members decide not to pay, and canceled event registrations.
 In any of those cases, a credit memo would be used to write off an amount owed.